IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/README.md

 - Select a vector store
 - Run direct vector search requests
 - Inspect raw retrieved chunks
-- See the file name and file ID associated with each chunk
+- See the metadata, such as file name and file ID, associated with each chunk
-- Apply filters to focus on a specific source
+- Apply filters to focus on specific sources
 - Pass a specific file into an LLM workflow for a quick answer

 The CLI demonstrates the CAS search model: **retrieve first, inspect sources, refine, then optionally summarize with an LLM**.